-At Duncan Lewis in the Action Against Public Authorities department, we can interpret the Coroners Rules (2013) which apply to the specific procedures in place which make up an inquest.
+Our Actions Against Public Authorities solicitors can interpret the Coroners (Inquests) Rules 2013 which apply to the specific procedures in place which make up an inquest.

-An inquest can be held if a death has occurred within a public authority, or in other circumstances.
-The inquest is necessary to investigate the nature of the death and factually record what happened.
+An inquest can be held if a death has occurred within a public authority, or in certain other circumstances.
+An inquest is necessary to investigate the nature of the death and to factually record what happened.
 A coroner’s inquest will not deal with any criminal proceedings instigated as a result of the inquest’s finding.

-At Duncan Lewis our Action Against Public Authorities department has in-depth experience dealing with inquests investigating deaths which have occurred in various public authorities and institutions.
+Our Action Against Public Authorities department has in-depth experience dealing with inquests.
 We can direct you to a specialist team of individuals that can support you through this process.
 Should you wish to appeal the result of an inquest, we can prepare and make a claim of appeal on your behalf.

-Any circumstance surrounding a death can be a sensitive matter, we aim to make sure you are treated fairly and are professionally represented by our expert solicitors.
-Where an inquest relates to an alternative department of law, we can direct you to the most authoritative solicitors for your case.
+We aim to make sure you are treated fairly and are professionally represented by our expert solicitors.
+Where an inquest relates to an alternative department of law, we can direct you to our most relevant team of solicitors for your case.

 If the death of a loved one has resulted in an inquest, or you wish to appeal the results of an inquest, contact Duncan Lewis Action Against Public Authorities solicitors on 0333 772 0409.